Updated: May 11

-I initially toyed with the idea of a logo form suggesting a ball-joint and a socket, i.e. the hip & knee surgery.
-This idea was quickly dropped as it seemed to do little in terms of adding to a positive conveyance of the brand.
-A typographic approach seemed like a better design proposition.
+I initially toyed with a logo form suggesting a ball-joint and a socket, denoting the hip & knee surgery.
+This idea was quickly dropped as it seemed to add little to a positive conveyance of the brand.
+I felt a typographic approach might be a better design proposition.

 9. TYPOGRAPHIC LOGO ITERATIONS

 10. FINAL LOGO DESIGNS

 Choice of four for the client to choose from.

 Colour scheme: Olive Green (c3c27f) + Aqua Blue (6caab6)

 At this stage of the project, I used the lo-fi prototyping method as it offers an instant capture of ideas without getting sidetracked with software technicalities.